viet34tqc/notebook/nextjs-13.md

 By moving the majority of your application code to the server, RSCs help to prevent client-side data fetching waterfalls, where requests stack up against each other and have to be resolved in serial before the user can continue.
 Server-side fetches have a much smaller overhead, as they don't block the whole client and they resolve much more quickly.

 When an RSC needs to be re-rendered, due to state change, it refreshes on the server and seamlessly merges into the existing DOM without a hard refresh.
 As a result, the client state is preserved even as parts of the view are updated from the server.

+## Streaming

+When streaming, you can progressively send UI from server to client, without needing to wait until all of your data has been loaded

+Each component can be considered a chunk.
+Components that have higher priority (e.g. product information) or that don't rely on data can be sent first (e.g. layout), and React can start hydration earlier.
+Components that have lower priority (e.g. reviews, related products) can be sent in the same server request after their data has been fetched.

 ## Server actions